 - On Twitter: Our daily VAW helpline retweet session includes helplines from over 30 countries and tweets from 8pm – 12am EST. We also have a dedicated North America helpline retweet session from 10am – 11am EST. We also tweet news headlines about VAW around the world hourly.

 - On our website: Check out our Resources section for lists of organisations worldwide working to end VAW.

 - On our blogs: We publish informational and educational articles about VAW and interviews with activists, advocates, and survivors.

-- On our YouTube page: We regularly host livestreamed Google Hangouts with influencers including activists, authors, music artists, and other influencers speaking about VAW.
-All Hangouts are recorded and archived as a resource for parents, teachers, fandom, geeks et al.
+- On our YouTube page: We regularly host livestreamed YouTube shows with influencers including activists, authors, music artists, and other influencers speaking about VAW.
+All shows are recorded and archived as a resource for parents, teachers, fandom, geeks et al.